rainbowdashlabs/sql-java/docs/en/04/prepared_statements.md

 # Prepared Statement

 You may have noticed that we did not use a prepared statement in the previous section.
 That was the first and last time that you have seen a `Statement` in this tutorial.
 From now on we will always use prepared statements.
 Why?
-Because it has only advantages using a `PreparedStatement` instead of a `Statement`
+Because it has only advantages using a `PreparedStatement` instead of a `Statement`.

 1. They prevent [SQL injection](https://www.w3schools.com/sql/sql_injection.asp)
 2. They allow batch execution of queries